ModusVivendi/dur-displays/readme.md

 License
 ------------

 You can fork this repository on GitHub as long as it links back to this original repository.
-Do not sell this script as I would like the code to remain free.
+Do not sell this script.

 Prerequisites
 ------------